amzker/PlatformerAI/README.md

 as name suggets you will be playing against AI

+# MAIN TODO:
+- Now is the time to improve code quality

 # Latest commit: [INFO]
 - Multiplayer added. i copied whole code from here: https://github.com/BitR13x/2DGodotMultiplayer.git